Mattis40/ecofloc4win/README.md

 The original **EcoFloc** is a comprehensive and versatile tool developed by the R&D laboratory of Technopôle Domolandes[^1], supported by Université de Pau et des Pays de l'Adour and Université de Toulouse.

-**EcoFloc4Win** is a port of this tool made to work for Windows operating systems, developed by a team of developers at the IUT de Bayonne et du Pays-Basque[^2].
+**EcoFloc4Win** is a port of this tool made to work for Windows operating systems developed by a team of developers at the IUT de Bayonne et du Pays-Basque[^2].
 It was made to be as simple to install and use as possible while keeping the spirit of the original **EcoFloc**.

 **EcoFloc4Win** measures the energy consumption of applications in Windows environments across several hardware components.
 In this beta release, it enables energy measurement for the **CPU**, **GPU**, **storage devices (SD)**, and **network interface controllers (NIC)**.
 The tool measures energy at predefined intervals, allowing users to create detailed energy profiles based on hardware components and behavioral patterns over time.